alphagov/government-service-design-manual/design-patterns/buttons.md

 page_class: buttons
 ---

+Buttons are used to signify actions that the user can perform.
+If it's not an action it should probably be a link.
 Here's how to create buttons in the GOV.UK style.

 [The Sass mixin for making these is available here](https://github.com/alphagov/prototyping/blob/master/_includes/stylesheets/design-patterns/_buttons.scss).